callstackincubator/rock/packages/platform-harmony/README.md

 # @rock-js/platform-harmony

-Android platform integration for Rock.
-This package is part of the Rock ecosystem and provides Android-specific build and development tools.
+HarmonyOS Next platform integration for Rock.
+This package is part of the Rock ecosystem and provides HarmonyOS-specific build and development tools.

 ## Documentation